Is a B and T Cell Screen?

-The B and T cell screen measures the level of lymphocytes within the body’s blood.
-Lymphocytes are a type of white blood cell that helps your body’s immune system identify and fight disease-causing organisms or substances.
+The B and T cell screen is a blood test that measures the level of lymphocytes in your blood.
+Lymphocytes are a type of white blood cell (WBC) that helps your body’s immune system identify and fight off organisms or substances that cause diseases.

-There are two types of lymphocytes, which are created in the bone marrow: B cells and T cells.
-When an antigen (foreign substance like a chemical, virus, or bacteria) enters your body, B cells produce antibodies that attach to the substance.
-However, these antibodies are not strong enough to kill the antigen.
-T cells direct the body’s response to the presence of a foreign molecule and kill infected cells.
+The two predominant types of lymphocytes that are created in your bone marrow are B cells and T cells.
+An antigen is a foreign substance, such as a chemical, virus, or bacteria.
+When an antigen enters your body, B cells produce antibodies that attach to the substance.
+However, these antibodies aren’t strong enough to kill the antigen.
+T cells direct your body’s response to the presence of a foreign molecule and kill infected cells.

-Sometimes the immune system attacks and destroys healthy body tissue because it cannot tell the difference between antigens and healthy cells.
-When this happens, it is known as an autoimmune disorder.
+Sometimes, the immune system attacks and destroys healthy tissue because it can’t tell the difference between antigens and healthy cells.
+When this happens, it’s known as an autoimmune disorder.

-The B and T cell screen test may be performed if you have symptoms of diseases that weaken the immune system, or diseases of the blood and bone marrow.
-Some common symptoms include:
+The B and T cell screen may be performed if you have symptoms of diseases that weaken your immune system or diseases of your blood and bone marrow.
+Some common symptoms and conditions include:

 - thyroid problems